espocrm/documentation/docs/administration/web-to-lead.md

 ## Posting API request

 Your web site need to make a POST request to send form data to you CRM.
-A request doesn't require any authorization.
+A request **doesn't require any authorization**.
 You just need to use a specific URL with an API Key.
 Infomation about request is available in the side panel on Lead Capture detail view.

 Required headers: